rquijano98/instagram-clone/README.md

 10. When you type into the "Add a comment" section, the container will expand with your text.
 This will happens as long as what you type does not exceed 5 lines.
 Once it exceeds 5 lines, then a scroll bar shows up to allow you to scroll through what you have typed.

 11. Each post has a timestamp associated with it (examples: 30 minutes ago, 6 hours ago, 12 hours ago, etc.).
 This is when the post was supposedly made (fictional, of course).
 The way these fictional times were calculated was by finding the amount of milliseconds that passed between a post rendering and the first post rendering and multiplying this number by 6; whatever this product is is supposedly how many hours have passed.
-For example, if it took the application 2 milliseconds to render the second post after the first post, then the timestamp for the post will be 2 X 6 = 12.
+For example, if it took the application 2 milliseconds to render the second post after the first post, then the timestamp for the second post will be 2 X 6 = 12.
 So, that post will say "12 HOURS AGO".
 The only timestamp that was not calculated this way was the timestamp for post 1; this timestamp is simply created by random number generation.

 12. The timestamps explained above in #11 can be shown in minutes, hours, or days.
 Once the 7 day mark is exceeded, the Intl.DateTimeFormat object is used to give a month and a day.
 For example, if this application is run on March 22nd, and a timestamp calculation (explained above in #11) results in a timestamp of 10 days, instead of displaying "10 DAYS AGO" on a post, it will display "MARCH 12TH".

+13. <ins>**Responsive Highlights**</ins>:
-#Responsiveness: 1) Once the viewport is below 729px, the ability to add a comment goes away.
+    a) Once the viewport is below 729px, the ability to add a comment goes away.
 This imitates the behavior of the actual Instagram website.
-2) Once the viewport width goes below 675px, the size of the pictures in the post start to shrink along with the width of the viewport in order to maintain their aspect ratio.
-3) Once the viewport width goes below 675px, the entire post width changes with teh width of the viewport.
+    b) Once the viewport width goes below 675px, the size of the pictures in the post start to shrink along with the width of the viewport in order to maintain their aspect ratio.
+    c) Once the viewport width goes below 675px, the entire post width changes with the width of the viewport.

--> SUGGESTION SECTION (The box directly under the first post that is titled "Suggestions For You")
+#### Suggestion Section (The box directly under the first post that is titled "Suggestions For You")

 1. The users in the suggestion section were pulled from model.js, where an object of random users created by the Random User GeneratorAPI exists.